-Nick Rundlett: “When I was applying to jobs, for the little required field that says, ‘Upload your resume,’ I would just make a one-sentence Word document–I named the document “See My Online Resume”–and then it was just a URL to my Crash profile.
+Nick Rundlett: “When I was applying to jobs, for the little required field that says, ‘Upload your resume,’ I would just make a one-sentence Word document–I named the document “See My Online Resume”–and then it was just a URL to my Crash pitch.
 I had about a sixty-percent response rate.
 I did not have to apply to a ton of places in order to get interviews and responses set up, which was great.”

 Nick Arl: “I sent them a spreadsheet with some leads I had prospected, and attached to that was a video explaining my process and how I found those and why I found who I found.
 I got this job I love, and I never gave them a resume.
 They just wanted to know, Could I do the work?”

 Quick note: Nick didn’t have sales experience–he’d worked in construction before winning this job–and it didn’t matter.
 He figured out what job needed doing, then he did it before he was hired to show them he was worth hiring full-time.